Location: | Bone |

 Via a biopsy, the type of bone tumour can be confirmed.
 Via scintigraphy and aspirates of (local) lymph nodes, the veterinarian can visualize the distribution of the osteosarcoma.
 Other options to map the tumour distribution include a combination of radiographs and/or CT scan, ultrasound of the abdomen to detect metastases towards the lymph nodes and internal organs.

-Some blood values can indicate an increased bone activity.
+Some blood values can indicate an increased bone activity, but they are usually not tumour specific.

 For more information on how to help three legged dogs, please visit Tripawds.